 In addition to supporting the body’s appropriate stress response, eleuthero may also optimize nervous system functioning and boost energy levels.
 Eleuthero contains compounds that support the body’s response to fatigue.
 This adaptogen can help your body optimize the burning of fat, rather than carbs, for energy.

 Eleuthero offers a whole host of other benefits, including boosting immune function and optimizing stabilize blood sugar levels.
 It also supports optimal cognitive function as well as the body’s response to infections.
 Eleuthero may even help balance hormone levels throughout life, mitigating the symptoms of fatigue, insomnia, memory problems, and loss of strength caused by low estrogen levels that can occur at menopause.

 Beat Stress and Adrenal Fatigue with Adaptogens

-If you suffer from adrenal fatigue, hormone imbalance, chronic stress, or are just looking for natural ways to boost energy and immune health, there are two supplements I recommend.
+If you experience adrenal fatigue, hormone imbalance, chronic stress, or are just looking for natural ways to boost energy and immune health, I recommend ZenAdapt™.

 ZenAdapt™ contains an ideal blend of botanicals and micronutrients for promoting the optimal amount of cortisol and a balanced stress response.
 That way, you can mitigate the overproduction of the stress-response chemicals that keep you tossing and turning at night.
 In addition to ashwagandha and Rhodiola root extract, I made sure to include some of the most powerful adaptogenic herbs including: